wiltonsr/ldapAuth/readme.md

 ##### `cacheTimeout`
 _Optional, Default: `300`_

-Indicates the number of `seconds` until the cookie session expires.
+Indicates the number of `seconds` until the session cookie expires.
 A zero or negative number will expire the cookie immediately.

 ##### `cacheCookieName`
 _Optional, Default: `ldapAuth_session_token`_

-The cookie session name.
+The session cookie name.

+##### `cacheCookiePath`
+_Optional, Default: `""`_

+The session cookie path.
+By default, the cookie path will be set to the request path.

+##### `cacheCookieSecure`
+_Optional, Default: `false`_

+Set to true if the session cookie should have the secure flag.
+The cookie will only be transmitted over an HTTPS connection.

 ##### `cacheKey`
 Needs `traefik` >= [`v2.8.5`](https://github.com/traefik/traefik/releases/tag/v2.8.5)

 _Optional, Default: `super-secret-key`_

-The key used to cryptography cookie session information.
+The key used to encrypt session cookie information.
 You `must` use a strong value here.

 ##### `useTLS`
 _Optional, Default: `false`_